andrenoberto/GraphGIS/README.md

 # G2IS

-Graph GIS - A service made for using with ArangoDB
+Graph GIS - A service made to be used with ArangoDB

 # License